1993 US Open – Men's singles

 Pete Sampras defeated Cédric Pioline in the final, 6–4, 6–4, 6–3 to win the men's singles tennis title at the 1993 US Open.
+It was his second US Open title and third major title overall.

-Stefan Edberg was the two-time defending champion, but lost in the second round to Karel Novacek.
+Stefan Edberg was the two-time defending champion, but lost in the second round to Karel Nováček.

+Mats Wilander played his first major since the 1991 French Open; he was defeated by Pioline in the third round.

 Seeds

 The seeded players are listed below.
 Pete Sampras is the champion; others show the round in which they were eliminated.